 |PKCS1||Represents signature object regarding PKCS#1 standard.
 RSA encryption algorithm and SHA-1 digest method are used for signing.|

 |PKCS7||Represents the PKCS#7 object that conforms to the PKCS#7 specification in Internet RFC 2315, PKCS #7: Cryptographic Message Syntax, Version 1.5.
 The SHA1 digest of the document’s byte range is encapsulated in the PKCS#7 SignedData field.|

 |PKCS7Detached||Represents the PKCS#7 object that conform to the PKCS#7 specification in Internet RFC 2315, PKCS #7: Cryptographic Message Syntax, Version 1.5.
 The original signed message digest over the document’s byte range is incorporated as the normal PKCS#7 SignedData field.
 No data shall is encapsulated in the PKCS#7 SignedData field.|

-How to add a signature with Adobe Acrobat?
+How to sign a PDF file with a signature using Adobe Acrobat?

 How to add a signature with Aspose.PDF Cloud?

 Here we are going to sign a PDF page using Aspose.PDF Cloud.

 Want to know if the document has been signed?
 Lets try the same operation again.
 Rather then the 200 response we get the following result

 Feel free to drop us a comment below sharing your thoughts about Aspose.PDF Cloud REST API.
 Or let’s know if you have any suggestions or if you need any particular features which you expect our REST API to have.

 And if you’ve not already had a chance to try our REST API, simply start a free trial today.
 All you need is to sign up with the aspose.cloud.
 Once you’ve signed up, you’re ready to try the powerful file processing features offered by aspose.cloud.